erictrademe/FitnessCalculator/README.md

 #### Feature backlist
 - Add bodyfat measurements to My Stats activity
+- Reverse 1RM calculator (enter in 1rm and will calculate how much one can lift for 5,8,12 reps etc)
+- Add more lifts to strength standards (press, row , pull-ups, dips, front squats etc)
+- Intro screen with initial stats input

+#### Currently in development
+- 1RM formulas (switch between differen one rep max formulas)

 If you'd like to contribute, feel free to make a pull request!